rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 The following configuration parameters affect the plugin behaviour:

-- `local-username`: The username the plugin should use when connecting to RabbitMQ.
-The plugin connects to RabbitMQ to declare queues, for example.
-Defaults to RabbitMQ's `default_user`
 - `shards-per-node`: How many sharded queues to create per node.
 This depends on the amount of cores in your server.
 Defaults to `1`.
 - `routing-key`: The routing key used when the plugin binds the queues to the shard exchange.
 Defaults to `"10000"`.